EDUCBA

 2. If the condition defined with LOOP’s EXIT WHEN clause evaluates to true, then the body of LOOP or code statements are written inside the LOOP is executed once the execution of the LOOP statement completes, the PostgreSQL LOOP’s EXIT WHEN clause condition gets evaluated again.

-3. The process defined in the above point continuously goes on until the LOOP’s EXIT WHEN clause condition is evaluated to false.
+3. The process defined in the above point continues until the LOOP’s EXIT WHEN clause condition is evaluated as false.

 4. If the condition defined with PostgreSQL LOOP’ EXIT WHEN clause evaluates to false, then the loop execution terminates immediately.